Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

-- ONE SIZE - This stylish bracelet will fit most sized wrists at 6.5" diameter.
+- ONE SIZE - This stylish bracelet will fit most sized wrists of 6.5" diameter.
 Comes packed in a luxurious velvet pouch.
 This makes it an easy-to-wrap, beautiful gift for every occasion.

-- RARE EARTH MAGNETS - This bracelet contains 6, high-quality rare earth magnets delivering over 15,000 Gauss.
-Magnets that are positioned near wrist joint and tendons deliver the maximum effect for relieving pain.
+- RARE EARTH MAGNETS - This bracelet contains six high-quality rare earth magnets delivering over 15,000 Gauss.
+Magnets that are positioned near the wrist joint and tendons deliver the maximum effect for relieving pain.
 This bangle is solid, pure copper with a stylish, streamlined design.

 - FREE EBOOK.
-Included in your purchase is a free, informative ebook detailing magnetic therapy, a 1 year Product warranty, and Earth Therapy’s 60 Day Full Satisfaction Money Back Guarantee.
+Included in your purchase is a free, informative ebook detailing magnetic therapy, a one-year Product warranty, and Earth Therapy’s 60-Day Full Satisfaction Money Back Guarantee.

-- Ergonomic design features a patented, high performance, natural grip that minimizes hand & wrist stress while maximizing power & comfort to provides a secure grip - wet or dry
+- Ergonomic design features a patented, high-performance, natural grip that minimizes hand & wrist stress while maximizing power & comfort to provide a secure grip - wet or dry.

-- These amazing tools are so strong and durable they carry a Lifetime Guarantee, so if they ever were to break, Radius will replace them.
+- These amazing tools are so strong and durable that they carry a lifetime guarantee, so if they ever were to break, Radius will replace them.